 Moreover, incomes are volatile.
 So, it is difficult to accurately assess the level of income that’s precisely available to meet debt servicing requirements at any given point in time.

 Accordingly, this is why having savings available is important to act as a buffer to deal with any shocks that reduce income.
+This was especially important during the Covid-19 shock.

 Debt growth often runs above income when people extrapolate the past and expect the future to be very similar to the environment they’re familiar with.